ucdavis-bioinformatics/proc10xG/README.md

-# proc10xG set of python scripts
+# proc10xG module and processing scripts

-A series of python scripts to process data generated using the 10x genomics DNA system. scripts are designed to extract and trim the reads of gem barcode information and primer sequence respectively.
-Compare the gem barcodes to a whitelist (allowing for 1 mismatch) and annotating the read as having a barcode which MATCHES a barcode int the whitelist, contains MISMATCH1, is AMBIGUOUS (with 1 edit distance, matches multiple whitelisted barcodes), or UNKNOWN does not match any whitelisted barcodes at edit distance 1.
+A series of python scripts to process data generated using the 10x Genomics Chromium system.
+Scripts are designed to extract and trim the reads of gem barcode information and other sequences (primer/UMI).
+Processing includes code to compare the observed read gem barcodes to a whitelist (allowing for 1 mismatch) and annotating the read as having a barcode which MATCHES a barcode in the whitelist, is a match with MISMATCH1, is AMBIGUOUS (edit distance of 1, matches multiple whitelisted barcodes), or UNKNOWN does not match any whitelisted barcodes at edit distance 1.

+## Available scripts for 10x Genomics Chromium linked reads system (DNA)
-Scripts ready for use
+Scripts ready for use to process linked reads.

-* process_10xReads.py - process fastq files generated from bcl2fastq, longranger mkfastq, or supernova mkfastq
+* process_10xReads.py - process fastq files generated from bcl2fastq, longranger mkfastq, or supernova mkfastq, removes gem barcode sequence and primer, checks whitelist and annotates reads id with result.
 * samConcat2Tag.py - extract the FASTA/FASTQ comment appended to SAM output from bwa mem -C and generates 10x genomics sam tags
 * filter_10xReads.py - Filters 10x fastq file (processed with process_10xReads.py) by barcode status and/or barcode reads depth or barcode list.
 (Plan to also support sam/bam input/output)
 * regen_10xReads.py - Returns reads fastq file (processed with process_10xReads.py) to 'original' for suitable for input into longranger or supernova (eg after filtering).
 (Plan to also support sam input)